 The Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) (Pub.
 L. No. 109-59) authorized the Tribal Transit Program.
 MAP-21 continued the program and made significant changes to how the funding is allocated.
 The program now includes both formula and discretionary components.
-Under the Tribal Transit Program, federally recognized Indian tribes are eligible direct recipients and apply directly to
+Under the Tribal Transit Program, federally recognized Indian tribes are eligible direct recipients and apply directly to FTA.
+Under the discretionary program, funds are made available annually on a competitive basis.

-FTA.
 Recipients of Tribal Transit Program funds may use these funds for any purpose that is eligible under Section 5311.